osmlab/name-suggestion-index/CONTRIBUTING.md

 6. Rebuild and submit a pull request.

 * Run `npm run build`
-* If it does not fail with an error, you can submit a pull request with your changes.
+* If it does not fail with an error, you can submit a pull request with your changes (warnings are OK).

 &nbsp;